noahgibbs/self_conscious_dgd/03_SettingUpDGD.md

 Windows 10 also has a specific telnet feature which can be enabled.
 Google for "Windows 10: Enabling Telnet Client."
 Your own version of windows might have some system version of telnet as well.

-## What Is the Kernel Library?
+## What Is the Cloud Server?

 DGD has a bunch of weird, interesting features.
 Many of them require a bunch of extra infrastructure to manage properly.
 You can build it all yourself.
 Or you can use a structure that handles it.
 There are a lot of possible structures that ***could*** handle it, and DGD would like you to be able to use any of them.

 But there's a specific, common way to handle most of it that you can just put in place and use.
-It's called the Kernel Library (or Kernellib or Kernel MUDLib.)
-There's also a closely-related later version called the Cloud Server which is the Kernel Library plus some extra functionality.
-Most of this book assumes you're happy using the Kernel Library or the Cloud Server.
-There will be a chapter toward the end that explains what raw DGD is like without it.
+The old version is called the Kernel Library (or Kernellib or Kernel MUDLib.)
+There's also a later version called the Cloud Server which is the Kernel Library plus extra functionality.
+Most of this book assumes you're happy using the Cloud Server.
+There's a chapter toward the end that explains what raw DGD is like without it.